 2. Experience your customers (voice of the customer won’t get you too far)

-3. Use iterative learning-based processes (don’t use stage-gate for innovation)
+3. Use iterative learning-based processes (don’t use phase gate for innovation)

-4. Bring venture capital approaches, especially around creating alteratives and incorporating uncertainty, to your decision making about innovation (no more assumption-based plans)
+4. Bring venture capital approaches, especially around creating alternatives and incorporating uncertainty, to your decision making about innovation (no more assumption-based plans)

 5. Take a portfolio approach (make sure you have enough innovative projects, not just “bread and butter” projects)